 RNOA: the “quality check” that decides whether growth turns into value

-The test of sanity is RNOA: it shows whether operating profits are being generated effectively as compared to the operating asset base.
-RNOA of NVDA shows that there have been periods of very high returns and that there has been a large compression in 2023 and an impressive recovery since, and that TSLA shows a peak around the year 2021 and a huge decline thereafter.
-This movement coincides with the outcome of the valuation: the intrinsic curve of NVDA turns steeper, and, with TSLA, intrinsic value is less distinct, since returns are compelled.
+The test of sanity is RNOA: it shows whether operating profits are generated effectively relative to the operating asset base.
+RNOA of NVDA shows periods of very high returns, a large compression in 2023, and an impressive recovery since; TSLA shows a peak around 2021 and a huge decline thereafter.
+This movement coincides with the valuation outcome: the NVDA intrinsic curve steepens, and with TSLA, intrinsic value is less distinct, since returns are compelled.

 Figure 6.
 NVDA — RNOA trend.